elw55555/individualgit/index.md

-## Welcome to Eric Wang's Individual Page
+## Welcome to Eric's Individual Page

+Welcome to Eric's Individual Page.
+On the menu you can find my Notes in the Tech Section.
+The Team Assignment is my teams Github and the Repl Section has my Repl linked.

+{% include navigation.html %}

 Week 0 Review Ticket: [Here](https://github.com/gracele246/theshop/issues/1)